Nonparametric Causal Decomposition of Group Disparities: Appendix A: Proofs for Section 2

-With the randomized intervention notation, we present a graphical representation of our unconditional decomposition in Figure A1.
+Using the randomized intervention notation, we present a graphical representation of our unconditional decomposition in Figure A2.
 The graph visualizes the distinct ways the four components contribute to the observed group disparity in outcome, i.e., one can vary the four components on the graph and obtain different outcome disparities.
-From this graph, it is clear that the selection component represents the contribution of differential effectiveness of treatment assignment across groups, where effectiveness is defined relative to the random assignment of treatment. \citet{imai_experimental_2023} introduce a single-group version of Figure A1.
-But they do not note the covariance representation of the difference between a treatment assignment rule and the corresponding random assignment with the same treatment prevalence.
+From this graph, it is clear that the selection component represents the contribution of differential effectiveness of treatment assignment across groups, where effectiveness is defined relative to random assignment of the treatment. \citet{imai_experimental_2023} introduce a single-group version of Figure A2.
+But they do not note the covariance representation of the difference between an observed treatment assignment rule and the hypothetical random assignment with the same treatment prevalence.

-\section{Appendix C: Efficient Influence Functions}
+\subsection{Appendix C. Efficient influence functions}

-We use the Gateaux derivative approach to derive the EIFs \citep{ichimura_influence_2022}, which results in more succinct derivation than the approach traditionally used in the semiparametric causal inference literature \citep[e.g.,][]{hahn_role_1998}.
-To further simplify the derivation, we leverage some practical rules of calculating Gateaux derivatives \citep{hines_demystifying_2022, kennedy_semiparametric_2022}.
+We use the Gateaux derivative approach to derive the EIFs \citep{ichimura_influence_2022}, which is more succinct than the approach traditionally used in the semiparametric causal inference literature \citep[e.g.,][]{hahn_role_1998}.
+To further simplify the derivation, we leverage some rules of calculating Gateaux derivatives in \citet{hines_demystifying_2022} and \citet{kennedy_semiparametric_2022}.

 Let $\one_{\Tilde{o}}(o)$ be the point mass density at a single empirical observation, $\Tilde{o}$.
 Let subscript $\mathcal{P}_t$ indicate a regular parametric submodel indexed by $t$.
 The subscript is omitted for the true model.
 By construction, $f_{\mathcal{P}_t}(o)=t \one_{\Tilde{o}}(o) + (1-t)f(o)$, i.e., the submodel is the true model perturbed in the direction of a single observation $\Tilde{o}$.
 Under this construction, the EIF of an estimand, $\xi$, is the Gateaux derivative at the truth, i.e., $\phi(\xi)=\frac{\partial \xi_{\mathcal{P}_t}}{\partial t} \big|_{t=0}$.
 For an arbitrary function $g(o)$, we denote $ \frac{\partial g_{\mathcal{P}_t}(o)}{\partial t} \big|_{t=0}$ as $\partial g(o)$.